bailey27/cppcryptfs/INSTALL.md

 Then run (ActiveState) perl to configure OpenSSL for a Visual Studio AMD64/X86_64 static build.

-Use "VC-WIN32" instead of  "VC-WIN64A" if you're doing a 32-bit build
+Use "VC-WIN32" instead of  "VC-WIN64A" if you're doing a 32-bit build.

 ```